This article has links to products and services we love, which we may make commission from.

 If you’re looking for a beautiful winter activity in the White Mountains, look no further than the Winter Scenic Gondola Rides, also at the Omni Mount Washington Resort (310 Mount Washington Hotel Rd).

-The Bretton Woods Skyway Gondola is a closed glass pod suspended on cables leading up Mount Washington.
+The Bretton Woods Skyway Gondola is a closed glass pod suspended on cables offering epic views of Mount Washington.

 Check out the amazing wintry view of Washington and the rest of the Presidential Range as you zip up in a matter of about 5 minutes.